Caramel-Labs/CaramelLabs_Sapphire/README.md

 The admin dashboard will be opened in `localhost:3001` (if you started the admin dashboard server after the mobile web server).

+Detailed information and setup instructions can be found in the subfolders of this repository.

 ---

 Built with ❤️ by Caramel Labs.